NVIDIA/cloud-native-stack/README.md

 #### Getting Help or Providing Feeback

-Please open an issue on the GitHub project for any questions.
-Your feedback is appreciated!
+Please [open an issue on the GitHub project](https://github.com/NVIDIA/egx-platform/issues) for any questions.
+Your feedback is appreciated.

 #### Useful Links
 - [EGX Landing Page](https://www.nvidia.com/en-us/data-center/products/egx-edge-computing/)